 At the end of the consultation you will fill out session notes and be asked to take a short survey about your experience.

 Thanks for visiting the Knowledge Market!

-Consultants in the Knowledge Market can help with researching, writing, and presenting your class projects.
-We have consultants from the Writing Center, the Speech Lab, and the Library all working together to provide opportunities for students to learn, practice, and get feedback on projects and assignments.
-You can meet with one, two, or all three services.
+Consultants in the Knowledge Market can help with researching, writing, analyzing data for, and presenting your class projects.
+We have consultants from the Writing Center, the Speech Lab, the Data Inquiry Lab, and the Library all working together to provide opportunities for students to learn, practice, and get feedback on projects and assignments.
+You can meet with one or more of the services.